-- Chassis number #0622 could be the finest example available in the world today
+- Chassis number #0622 is probably the finest example available in the world today

 - Matching numbers

-- Formed by Simkins is a noted Automotive Hall of Fame journalist, former Petersen Museum Director, and museum curator and James Mullen former Mazda factory driver, winner of the 1983 12 Hours of Sebring.
+Formerly owned by James Simkins who is a noted Automotive Hall of Fame journalist, former Petersen Museum Director, and museum curator and James Mullen former Mazda factory driver, winner of the 1983 12 Hours of Sebring.